opencog/opencog/README.md

 ###### Link Grammar
 > Natural Language Parser for English, Russian, other languages.
-> Required for experimental Viterbi parser.
+> Required for natural language generation, and the chatbot.
 > http://www.abisource.com/projects/link-grammar/

 ###### MOSES
 > MOSES Machine Learning
 > http://github.com/opencog/moses
-> It uses exactly the same build proceedure as this pakcage.
+> It uses exactly the same build proceedure as this package.
 Be sure to `sudo make install` at the end.

 ###### OpenGL
 > Open Graphics Library
-> Used by opencog/spatial/MapTool
+> Used by opencog/spatial/MapTool (which is now deprecated/obsolete !?)
 > http://www.opengl.org
 > Commonly provided with your video card driver

 ###### SDL
 > Simple DirectMedia Layer
-> Used by opencog/spatial/MapTool
+> Used by opencog/spatial/MapTool (which is now deprecated/obsolete !?)
 > http://www.libsdl.org | libsdl1.2-dev

 ###### SDL_gfx
 > Simple DirectMedia Layer extension
-> Used by opencog/spatial/MapTool
+> Used by opencog/spatial/MapTool (which is now deprecated/obsolete !?)
 > http://www.ferzkopp.net/joomla/content/view/19/14/ | libsdl-gfx1.2-dev

 ###### Threading Building Blocks
 > C++ template library for parallel programming
+> Used to implement the optional REST API. (should be refactored to not use TBB)
 > https://www.threadingbuildingblocks.org/download | libtbb-dev

 ###### ZeroMQ (version 3.2.4 or higher)